 Wisconsin Senate to vote on legalizing hemp farming

 MADISON, Wis.
-(AP) — The state Senate has overwhelmingly approved a bill that would allow farmers to grow hemp.
+(AP) — The state Senate is set to vote on a bill that would allow farmers to grow hemp.

 At least 30 states have passed legislation allowing hemp farms.
 Supporters of the Wisconsin bill say hemp has a wide range of uses and Wisconsin farmers should have the option of growing another profitable crop.